githubNicolasN/Projects/README.md

-# OpenAI Chatbot with Streamlit interface
+#Python Chatbot project featuring OpenAI and Streamlit framework

   This is my take on a  chatbot project that i made in order to learn more about working with AI and user frameworks for user interafaces